 Your GP and hospital providers will send the information they hold on their systems to the South Central and West Commissioning Support Unit, who are part of NHS England.

-They will link all the information together in order to review and make decisions about the whole population or particular patients that might need support.
-During this process any identifiable data will be removed berore it is shared with Optum Healthcare.
+They will link all the information together to review and make decisions about the whole population or patients that might need support.
+During this process any identifiable data will be removed before it is shared with Optum Healthcare.